 By Dr. Eshwar Arasu

-The Journal of Endodontics is an invaluable resource for contemporary and historical research in endodontics.
-In this issue of The Paper Point, I have provided synopses of selected articles from each of the past three months.
+The Journal of Endodontics is an invaluable resource for both contemporary and historical research in endodontics.
+In this issue of The Paper Point, I have delved into an article from each of the past three months to provide synopses.

-Eshwar Arasu, D.M.D., M.S.D., is a member of the AAE’s Resident and New Practitioner Committee.
+Eshwar Arasu, D.M.D., M.S.D., is AAE’s Resident and New Practitioner Committee chair.